 - Note the vertical lines in the waterfall and use one of two methods to tune into a signal.

 You can also set up your own SDR system with some inexpensive software and hardware.
 Here are two articles that we previously published that walk you through the process (available to American Contingency subscribers only):

 - Software Defined Radio for Non-Hams: Part 1 – Hardware

 - Software Defied Radio for Non-Hams: Part 2 – Software

 If you realize that you need to work on your communication skills, but are not sure where to start, check out Getting Started with Communications and join the AmCon Ham Radio Network.
 AHRN is made up of many skilled hams who are more than happy to help you along the way and answer any questions you may have.

 To listen in on local communications, you can obtain a multiband handheld radio and turn on the scan feature.
 This will give you access to the FRS/GMRS, MURS, VHF and UHF bands.
 We recommend the AHRN Survival Radio, offered by @Max_KS4QF.
 It comes pre-programmed with the AmCon frequencies that are listed in the Signal Operating Instructions (SOI).
 And, once you get your amateur operator’s license, you will be ready with a radio that you can transmit on!

 If you are wanting to be able to communicate when telephone and wifi lines go down, Ham radio is something to be investigated for yourself.
 The benefits spread wide and in this community being ready and prepared includes all forms of situational awareness.

-Join American Contingency now to get access to our online communications courses.
+Join American Contingency now to get access to these articles and our online communications courses.